sticklight-io/declarai/docs/docs/tutorial/first_steps.md

 - Add type hints to the task.
 - Add a docstring to the task.
 - Use the `compile` method to view the prompt that will be sent to the model.
-- Use the 'plan' method to create a plan for the task.
+- Use the `plan` method to create a plan for the task.